rtikmany/io-specialization/Readme.md

 # Download Daikon5.8.0
 wget https://plse.cs.washington.edu/daikon/history/daikon-5.8.0/daikon-5.8.0.tar.gz \
 Untar it in a directory as specified in daikon install docs and follow the process on the website\
+Make sure to change pathname in process to appropriate daikon version \
 Before running make -C $DAIKONDIR rebuild-everything\
 Go to the file daikon-5.8.0/doc/Makefile and coment the following lines \
 ${HTMLTOOLS}/html-add-favicon daikon ../daikon-favicon.png \